 Overview of Growing a Career as a Real Estate Photographer

 In the visual world of the real estate industry, photographs of a property can make or break the buying and selling experience.
-This type of photography focuses on lighting, staging and making everything look bigger and brighter than it is, and often, this can take some serious skill.
-There is a lot of work involved in creating a real estate photography business, and it involves so much more than taking fantastic photos.
+This type of photography focuses on lighting, staging and making everything look bigger and brighter, and often, this requires serious skill.
+There is a lot of work involved in creating a real estate photography business, and it involves much more than taking fantastic photos.
 Photographers must also have an in-depth knowledge of editing programs that enhance their photographs in the appropriate manner, and they must complete this editing within a fast turnaround – generally between 24-48 hours – so time management skills are also essential.
 Furthermore, real estate photographers carry out a great deal of administration including networking which can take up a lot of time and requires a specific set of skills to be successful.
 Whether you are a professional photographer, or are just starting out, there are plenty of resources available to you that will help boost your career.

 Requirements for a real estate photographer